- Chart

 Strengths

-- Effective inventory management and operational efficiency.
+- Effective inventory management and supply chain efficiency.

 Weaknesses